console.writecolor(color, [...])function

 color

 A string that represents the color of the printed text.
-Possible values are :
+See console.color for possible values.

-The strings to write to the console.
+Optional strings to write to the console, separated by commas.
 If the argument is not a string, the function converts it internally using the tostring function.

 Return value